 menu

-Affiliate Disclaimer: Some of the links in this post may contain affiliate links, which means if you click through and make a purchase, I will receive a small commission at no extra cost to you.
+Affiliate Disclaimer: Some of the links in “Trail Guide: Hiking to Jeep Arch in Moab, Utah” may contain affiliate links, which means if you click through and make a purchase, I will receive a small commission at no extra cost to you.

 About Jeep Arch

-Jeep Arch, also known as Gold Bar Arch, may just be my favorite hiking trail in Moab.
+Jeep Arch, also known as Gold Bar Arch, is one of my favorite hikes in Southern Utah.
 It’s dog-friendly, not open to mountain bikes or OHVs, and the best part?
 There are no fees!
 The trail strikes a nice balance between being fairly easy while providing some tricky obstacles to navigate, which makes this desert hike so fun.
 The pinnacle of the hike involves hiking through a towering sandstone arch that bears a remarkable resemblance to Moab’s favorite motorized vehicle.

 Woman hiking in front of Jeep Arch in Moab, Utah.